-Yen D. Chu is a seasoned executive with extensive brand and consumer-facing experience and a deep understanding of corporate governance, Board and Committee fiduciary duties and requirements, investor/shareholder concerns, and executive compensation trends.
-She has worked directly with Boards and executive teams on CEO and executive leadership transitions, launching new ventures and digital businesses, international expansion, reorganizations, crisis management strategies, and corporate social responsibility matters.
+Yen Chu has over 25 years of brand and consumer-facing experience and a deep understanding of corporate governance, Board and Committee fiduciary duties and requirements, investor/shareholder concerns, and ESG (environmental, social and governance) considerations.
+She has worked directly with Boards and executive teams on CEO and executive leadership transitions, launching new ventures and digital businesses, international expansion, reorganizations, and crisis management strategies.

-Ms. Chu spent almost a decade as a corporate attorney at the law firm of Simpson Thacher & Bartlett LLP where she executed complex transactions for private equity firms, investment banks, and public and private companies in a variety of sectors including entertainment/media, reinsurance, and healthcare.
+Ms. Chu spent almost a decade at the law firm of Simpson Thacher & Bartlett LLP where she executed complex corporate transactions for private equity firms, investment banks, and public and private companies in a variety of sectors including entertainment/media, reinsurance, and healthcare.
 She developed extensive capital markets experience, focusing on IPOs, acquisition financings, secondary offerings, and debt transactions, both investment grade and high yield.

 Most recently, Ms. Chu has been the recipient of the 2021 Outstanding 50 Asian Americans in Business Award, the 2020 Asian American Bar Association of New York (AABANY) Women’s Leadership Award, and the 2019 Women Influence & Power in Law (WIPL) Thought Leadership Award.